cmohge1/hacking-moby-dick/week_6_discussion.md

 3. Open AntConc and select File > Open File(s).
 Select the *Moby-Dick* and Beale text files you just downloaded.

 4. Select Concordance on AntConc's interface.
-Select a search term (we started with "whale"), then click "Start".
+Select a search term (we start with "whale", naturally), then click "Start".

+***

+Passages Discussed.